-Title Procurement and Contract Administration for Responsive Repairs Level 4 Credit Value 6 Unit Ref.
-No. J/504/4181 Learning outco omes Assessment criteria Understand the requirements for procuring external contracts for responsive repairs.
-Summarise EU procurement rules.
-Summarise organisational procurement procedures and good practice.
+Title d Contract Administration for Responsive Level Repairs 4 Credit Value 6 Unit Ref.
+No. J/504/4181 Learning outco omes Assessment criteria for procuring the requirements g external r responsive 1.1.
+Summarise EU procurement rules.1.2.
+Summarise organisational procurement procedures and good practice.1.3.
 Evaluate the procurement options and payment methods that may be used in responsive repairs.
-2. Understand how to mobilise a contract for responsive repairs.
+Understand how to mobilise a contract for responsive repairs.
 2.1.
-Summarise the contractual measures that can be taken to mobilise responsive repairs programmes.
-2.2.
+Summarise the contractual measures that can be taken to mobilise responsive repairs programmes.2.2.
 Appraise the internal organisational requirements to ensure a smooth roll out of a responsive repairs contract.
-3. Understand methods of contract adr responsive successful ninistration for 3.1.
-Evaluate contract compliance monitoring planning methods.
-3.2.
-Summarise areas of potential risk and the contingencies that can be put in place to mitigate against them.
-4. Understand contract cha responsive ange control for 4.1 Summarise processes for managing changes to responsive repairs contracts.4.2 Explain how disputes and unfulfilled obligations are handled.
+3. Understand methods of contract adr responsive successful ministration for 3.1.
+Evaluate contract compliance monitoring planning methods.3.2.
+Summarise areas of potential risk and the contingencies that can be put in place to mitigate against them. responsive ange control for repairs.
+4.1 Summarise processes for managing changes to responsive repairs contracts.4.2 Explain how disputes and unfulfilled obligations are handled.
 Additional information about the unit Unit purpose and aim(s) The unit aims to introduce learners to contract procurement, mobilisation and on-going contract administration for responsive repairs.
 There is particular emphasis on contract monitoring, risk assessment and contract change control.
-Details of the related the unit and the related the unit and the related to ccupational start professional start elevant national dards or other N/A
+Unit review date ationshin hetween 30 Sep 15 N/A Details of the relationship between the unit and the relevant national occupational standards or other professional standards or curricula

-Title Procurement and Contract Administration for Responsive Repairs Level 4 Assessment requirements or guidance specified by a sector or regulatory body N/A Support for the unit from a sector skills council or other appropriate body Support from Asset Skills Location of the unit within the subject/sector classification system 01.4 Public services Name of the organisation submitting the unit Chartered Institute of Housing Awarding Organisation Unit guided learning hours 30 Exemptions/ equivalences None
+Title Procurement and Contract Administration for Responsive Repairs Level 4 Assessment requirements or guidance specified by a sector or regulatory body.
+N/A Support for the unit from a sector skills council or other appropriate body.
+Support from Asset Skills Location of the unit within the subject/sector classification system 01.4 Public services Name of the organisation submitting the unit Chartered Institute of Housing Awarding Organisation Unit guided learning hours 30 Exemptions/ equivalences None